GhislainAdon/Project-3--Predicting-Credit-Card-Approval/README.md

 In this project, I have tried to find out the factors that are most important for getting an approval for the credit card through the power of Data Analysis and Machine Learning.
-Though we have achieved 86% of accuracy, we also tried to check if we can improve the performance further and tried grid search.
+Though we have achieved 86% of accuracy, we also tried to check if we can improve the performance further and tried decision tree.
 However, 86% is the best we could get from this data using both the model; logistic regression and random forest